 This option is a bit bulky, but you still get a really excellent fit.
 Just make sure to pack things evenly for best performance.

-How to Choose a Backpack for Backcountry Skiing or Ski Touring in 2022
+How to Choose a Backpack for Backcountry Skiing or Ski Touring

 This section will highlight some important things to help you choose a good backpack for backcountry skiing or ski touring.